tentacode/jevendsdestrucs/README.md

 ## What is this?

-This project is a mean to automatize offer creation in several online dealers, currently only French dealers Leboncoin and Audiofanzine are to be supported.
+This project is meant to automatize offer creation in several online dealers, currently only French dealers Leboncoin and Audiofanzine are to be supported.

-You just type your offers in YAML format and launch the command and they are automatically synchronized online with the chosen providers.
+You just write your offers in YAML format, launch the command and they are automatically synchronized online with the chosen providers.

 ## Try it yourself with Vagrant